greylemon/redux-spreadsheet/README.md

 ##### Props

+- `initialState?`: initial excel state (note that Undox wraps the excel state for redo and undo)
+- `styles?`: style of the Excel's root div
 - `handleSave?`: gets called with store data when save event triggers
 - `isRouted?`: determines whether react-router is used for active sheet